EdgeApp/react-native-airship/docs/dropdown.md

 # AirshipDropdown

-The dropdown component slides in from the top of the screen, hovers for 5 seconds, and then returns.
+The dropdown component slides in from the top of the screen.
 It can have any contents you like, but it is most useful for alerts.

 <img alt="Screen shot" src="./dropdown.png" width="300" />